How much funding will I get under the National Disability Insurance Scheme?

 Posted on 02 May 2017 by

-The National Disability Insurance Scheme (NDIS) is Australia’s new way of providing disability support, but how much support will participants receive?
+The National Disability Insurance Scheme (NDIS) is Australia’s way of providing disability support, but how much support will participants receive?

 Under the NDIS, funding isn’t the starting point – individual needs and goals are.